brenovsky/brenovsky/README.md

 </div>

 Currently, I am in the third semester of Information Systems, studying Data Structures in C and Computational Systems.
-However, I'm very interested in the cybersecurity field and I am seeking experience in the area.
+However, I'm very interested in the Cybersecurity field and I am seeking experience in the area.